climacoinworld/climacoin/README.md

 ### Deployment

+#### ClimaCoinToken.sol

 To deploy the token contract, run:
 `npx hardhat run scripts/deploy_token.js --network [NETWORK]`

+#### TokenStaking.sol

+Before running the deployment script for staking, you need to set up some environment variables.
+Replace the parameters inside `./scripts/token_staking_params.json` with your own parameters:
+- `token`: Address of the token.
+This token will be received by the beneficiary.

+To deploy the staking contract, run:
+`npx hardhat run scripts/deploy_staking.js --network [NETWORK]`

+#### TokenVesting.sol

 Before running the deployment script for vesting, you need to set up some environment variables.
 Replace the parameters inside `./scripts/token_vesting_params.json` with your own parameters:
 - `token`: Address of the token.
 This token will be received by the beneficiary.
 - `beneficiary`: Address of the beneficiary, which receives vested tokens.